eckstein3rdfret/Website4beginners/README.md

 # Website4beginners
-For the 1st Bitwise class
+For the 1st Bitwise class, best viewed on a Bitwise Loaner Laptop.
+1366x768 resolution
-time to sync to github